cgrinaldi/peer-2-peer/README.md

 ## Instructions
 Clone onto your local machine followed by:

+0. `mongod` to start up the local instance of MongoDB
 1. `npm install`
 2. Rename `server/config.sample.js` to `server/config.js` and input correct information (mainly the secret)
 3. `node server.js`